hulyak/blog/readme.md

 ## Technologies Used

-Epress, Lodash, and ejs templating.
+Epress, Lodash, Mongoose and ejs templating.

 ## Set Up